MitchSS/semantic-link-labs-wiki/Tips-&-Tricks.md

 Here are some tips & tricks when working with Semantic Link Labs!

 ### Importing
 * When importing the library and packages, make sure to follow [this standard](https://github.com/microsoft/semantic-link-labs?tab=readme-ov-file#once-installed-run-this-code-to-import-the-library-into-your-notebook) as it is aligned with the documentation and keeps things simple.
+The reason for following the recommendation below is that functions may be reorganized to different files.
+In that case, if you were using the first snippet (shown below) your code would break.
+The second code snippet (shown below) would not be impacted and is therefore more robust.

 Do *NOT* do this:
 ```python